 5 Tips to keep your Marine Communications System on the Air

-Regular maintenance is vital to keeping your Marine Communication Antenna System on the air.
+Regular maintenance is vital to keeping your Marine Communication System performing to stated levels.
 The Autumn and Spring months are a great time to perform maintenance on your Marine Communication Antenna System.

 There are 5 simple steps we can recommend to help extend the life of your antenna array and maintain your communications :

 - Check earthing: It is not only designed to help in the likely event of lightning strikes, it is also effective at reducing the static build-up often associated with noise or interference in communications equipment.
 By earthing out the both top and bottom of the feeder run, you can help reduce the overall noise and get clearer communications.
 For above 60 metre cable runs, ZCG recommend multiple grounding kits be installed along your cable to ensure dissipation of static along your feeder cable run.

-- Check the Sealing of Connectors: Over time amalgamation rubber and PVC degrade.
+- Check the Sealing/Waterproofing of connectors/terminations: Over time amalgamation butyl rubber and PVC tape degrade.
 UV light slowly breaks down the protective layers and salt air will penetrate into the connection and cause corrosion, leading to performance loss or RF system failure.
 To minimise this, visual checking and re-sealing connections both internal and external at regular intervals is vital.
 It is also important to look for damage caused by birds and other wildlife.
-Cockatoos and other such parrot species are notorious for stripping cables bare.
+Cockatoos and other such parrot species are notorious for stripping and heavily damaging coaxial cables.
 The most effective solution is to feed vulnerable sections of cable through stainless steel bird-proof braid, which will provide the ultimate protection against all such bird damage and reduce expensive replacement costs.
 The braid ends can be secured with stainless steel hose clamps or stainless steel cable ties.
 Bird-proof braid is highly flexible and will survive long term in the harshest of marine environments constructed of 316 grade stainless steel and can be fitted during manufacturing.